 “ Fundraising is not something I enjoy doing.
 I don’t like having to ask people.
 And the problem in this community is that this is a very involved community of people, and you just get to the point where you feel, ‘I can’t ask my friends anymore.” – Board Member

 This quote above summarizes the underlying problem succinctly.
 Even the board members do not feel comfortable raising funds.

 Soliciting funds is looked down upon, with the majority of the organization happy to hand off the responsibility to the development director.
 The immediate impact is the piling expectations on one person – which he could struggle to handle.

-The long term impact is the risk of building an organization that does not see fundraising as crucial to helping their cause.
-Yes, it is all very well (and essential) to do work on the field.
+The long-term impact is the risk of building an organization that does not see fundraising as crucial to helping its cause.
+Yes, it is all very well (and essential) to do work in the field.
 But it is equally necessary to be willing to talk to prospects and solicit donations for your cause.

 “Most people in the organization (across positions) act as ambassadors and engage in relationship building.
 Everyone promotes philanthropy and can articulate a case for giving.
 Fund development is viewed and valued as a mission-aligned program of the organization.
 Organizational systems are established to support donors.
 The executive director is committed and personally involved in fundraising.” – Simone Joyaux, ACFRE, Strategic Fund Development

 It is crucial to make them understand that asking for funds is totally acceptable.
 Yes, it is a delicate issue – but it is not something to be embarrassed about.
 And the more passionate you are about the cause, the more critical it is to go out there and get the funds for it.